You can usually do things to ease shoulder pain yourself. See a GP if it does not start feeling better after 2 weeks.

 - hot water bottle wrapped in a tea towel for up to 20 minutes, 2 to 3 times a day

 They may suggest:

 - the best painkiller – this might be tablets, or a cream or gel you rub on the skin

 - other ideas for pain relief and things you can buy to help, like heat and cold packs

 - seeing a GP if you need to

 Non-urgent advice: See a GP if:

-- the pain does not improve after 2 weeks
+- the pain is getting worse or does not improve after 2 weeks

 - it's very difficult to move your arm or shoulder